A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Applications to modelling temporal variations in biological systems

-In their review of the use of multiple time scales in the brain, Cavanagh {\em et al.\/} (\citeyear{CavHunKen20-FronNeurCirc}) state that short temporal windows facilitate adaptive responding in dynamic environments, whereas longer temporal windows promote the gradual integration of information across time, consistent with the aims behind the theory for temporal scale-space representation described in this article.
+In their review of the use of multiple temporal scales in the brain, Cavanagh {\em et al.\/} (\citeyear{CavHunKen20-FronNeurCirc}) state that short temporal windows facilitate adaptive responding in dynamic environments, whereas longer temporal windows promote the gradual integration of information across time, and specifically concerning the notion of multiple temporal scales they conclude a heterogeneity of temporal receptive fields at the level of single neurons within a cortical region, consistent with the aims behind the theory for temporal scale-space representation described in this article.